-In a relatively short time, Basement Revolver have successfully encapsulated the yearning and hopefulness of their generation – making themselves an exciting band to watch for in 2017.
+In a relatively short time, Basement Revolver have successfully encapsulated the yearning and hopefulness of their generation, whilst harnessing a unique, yet familiar soundscape.